MISP/misp-book/automation/README.md

 https://<misp url>/attributes/text/download/ip-src/tag1&&
 ~~~~

-As of version 2.3.38, it is possible to restrict the text exports on two additional flags.
+It is possible to restrict the text exports on additional flags.
 The first allows the user to restrict based on event ID,
 whilst the second is a boolean switch allowing non IDS flagged attributes to be exported.
 Additionally, choosing "all" in the type field will return
 all eligible attributes.